kaaengine/kaa/docs/reference/input.rst

 .. method:: ControllerManager.is_pressed(controller_button, controller_id)

     Checks if given controller button is pressed.
-The controller_button param must be a :class:`ControllerButton` type.
+The controller_button param must be a :class:`ControllerButton` enum value.
 Check out the :ref:`example above <controller_id_example>` on how to obtain the controller_id.

     For example, to check the state of B button on controller 0: